Warning

 to the “Chase View”.

-screen-capture - capture the screen to a file
+command captures the current screen to a file.

 property-toggle